rawhex/hidiot.com/_docs/building_a_hidiot/finishing_up.md

 C2 Is a 4.7uF Capacitor that smooths out large current ripples.
 It works with C1 to ensure that the board doesn't get damaged by spikes caused by devices connecting and disconnecting over USB.

-C2 Is a different type of capacitor to C1.
+C2 is a different type of capacitor to C1.
 C2 Is an *electrolytic* capacitor.
 This means it has to be put the right way round on the board.
-A long grey strip runs down the one side of the capacitor to the cathode leg (negative), and the other leg is the cathode (positive).
+A long grey strip runs down one side of the capacitor to the cathode leg (negative), and the other leg is the anode (positive).

 The negative side is normally indicated on a board by the line next to the circle, as shown below.